-- a) the completed online application form - b) the relevant supporting documents required for the processing of the application; and - c) the payment of the application fee by the relevant closing date. - 7.6.7 Apply before the closing date set for the academic period in which he or she intends to register. - 7.6.8 A student may apply for a maximum of two qualifications per application period.
-Applications cannot be cancelled or changed to a different qualification once the maximum number of qualifications have been applied for. - 7.7 Completion of a higher certificate does not give automatic admission to any follow-on undergraduate qualification.
-The higher certificates provide articulation pathways to specific qualifications, the applications website provides the information on the qualifications that specific higher certificates can give admission to: - https://www.unisa.ac.za/static/corporate_web/Content/Apply%20for%20admission/Undergraduate/Documents/Unisa-higher-certificates-related-qualifications-per-college-updated-2021.pdf - 7.8 Once an applicant has submitted both qualifications or choices, no change of the qualification/s will be allowed within the same application period. - 7.9 Appeals for admission are only considered if the outcome of an application was based on not meeting admission requirements. - 7.9.1 In such cases appeals must be submitted online within 10 days of having received feedback from the University on the outcome of the application. - 7.9.2 Application appeals must be submitted online with the relevant additional supporting documents. - 7.10 Space at Unisa is not guaranteed even though the applicant/s completed a lower qualification (example: higher certificate) at Unisa. - 7.11 Space at Unisa is based on the combination of admission factors as prescribed by the university and enrolment management considerations such as academic performance, economic background, race and any other applicable factors as per the admission requirement of the quiffication applied for. - 7.12 Space at Unisa is not based on first-come first served basis. - 7.13 No preference can be given to applicants who were rejected on the basis of space for previous years. - 7.14 If the applicant/s was declined based on the space No appeal is allowed. - 7.15 The University applies an enrolment management process and is allowed to enroll only a specific number of students, as agreed upon targets with DoHET, per qualification per academic year.
+- a) the completed online application form; - b) the relevant supporting documents required for the processing of the application; and - c) the payment of the application fee by the relevant closing date. - Apply before the closing date set for the academic period in which he or she intends to register. - Apply for a maximum of two qualifications per application period.
+Applications cannot be cancelled or changed to a different qualification once the maximum number of qualifications has been applied for. - 7.7 Completion of a higher certificate does not give automatic admission to any follow-on undergraduate qualification.
+The higher certificate qualification provides articulation pathways to specific qualifications; the application website provides the information on the qualifications that specific higher certificates can give admission to. - 7.8 Once an applicant has submitted both qualification choices, no change of the qualification/s will be allowed within the same application period.
+Should a space be offered to a student, such offer will only be valid for the specific registration period. - 7.9 Appeals for admission are only considered if the outcome of an application was based on not meeting admission requirements. - In such cases, appeals must be submitted online within 10 days of having received feedback from the university on the outcome of the application. - Application appeals must be submitted online with the relevant additional supporting documents. - 7.10 Space at Unisa is not guaranteed even though the applicant/s completed a lower qualification (eg a higher certificate or diploma) at Unisa. - 7.11 Space at Unisa is based on a combination of admission factors as prescribed by the university and enrolment management considerations, such as academic performance, economic background, race and any other applicable factors as per the admission requirement of the qualification applied for. - 7.12 Space at Unisa is not based on a first-come, first served basis. - 7.13 No preference can be given to applicants who were rejected on the basis of space for previous years. - 7.14 If the applicant/s was declined based on the space no appeal is allowed. - 7.15 The university applies an enrolment management process and is allowed to enrol only a specific number of students, as agreed upon targets with DHET, per qualification per academic year.
 This means that spaces are limited per qualification and not all applicants meeting the admission requirements can be offered a space in any academic year.